wysogladszymon/chat-app/README.md

 # 💬 Chat App 💬
-This application allows us to chat with our friends.
+This application allows us to chat with our friends in realtime.

 ## Features
 App allows you to: